rsysadmin-com/zammad_installer/README.md

 * Ubuntu        : zammad_installer_ubuntu.sh
 * OpenSUSE 42   : zammad_installer_suse.sh

-These scripts have been proven to flawlessly work under CentOS 8, Ubuntu 18.10 and OpenSUSE 42.
+These scripts have been proven to flawlessly work under CentOS 8, Ubuntu 18.x/20.x (version is automatically detected) and OpenSUSE 42.

 ## before you run this...
-There are at least 2 things that you may need to keep in mind for a Production Enviroment, namely:
+There are at least 2 things that you may need to adjust in a Production Enviroment, namely:

 1. the DNS entries, currently set to Google's public DNS
 ```